-It sucks to write about yourself in this way, but everyone applying to law school’s gotta do it.
-Fortunately, the prompts law schools use are so open-ended that the same personal statement — with minor revisions and additions — can be used for every application.
+It sucks to write about yourself in this way, but everyone applying to law school has to do it.
+Fortunately, the prompts law schools use are so open-ended that the same personal statement—with some revisions and additions—can be used for every application.

 Start early, work through some inevitably terrible drafts, and get a lot of people to lend their editorial perspective.
-And remember, it should be a narrative that communicates what’s you unique about you and why you’re interested in a legal education and career.
+And remember, it should be a narrative that communicates what’s unique about you and why you’re interested in a legal education and career.

 3. Update the old résumé

 In an explanatory essay, you can address any weaknesses in your application, such as a semester of anomalously low grades, a low LSAT score, or a gap in your work history.
 (Provided, of course, there is a reasonable explanation.)
-These addenda are truly optional — you should only write one if you do have a story to tell.
+Addendums are truly optional — you should only write one if you do have a story to tell.
 No diversity or explanatory essay is preferable to one that elicits an eye roll from the admissions officer tasked with reading it.

 You’ll also need to make sure your official transcripts are uploaded to your CAS.

 Next comes a scary part.